 Joshua and Angela welcome acclaimed and multifaceted performer Ric’key Pageot to the show.
-He speaks about his recent journey to explore his Haitian heritage and discovering an impressive trove of classical music inspired from a legacy of Vodou and revolution.
-They discuss an amazing piece by Haitian born composer Carmen Brouard, entitled Baron la Croix.
+He speaks about his recent journey to explore his Haitian heritage and discover an impressive trove of classical music inspired by a legacy of Vodou and revolution.
+They discuss an amazing piece by Haitian-born composer Carmen Brouard entitled Baron la Croix.

 Music Plays (00:05):